 I showed some clips to my three year old and four year old, and they immediately wanted to watch more and asked me to find longer clips of the show.
 The fanciest cartoon animation and in-your-face YouTube videos have nothing on the connection Doug creates with “Stinky Tales.”

 And this isn’t by accident.
 Doug drew on 35 years of experience as an educator and parent to create “Stinky Tales,” including his current role as a kindergarten teacher at Marin Country Day School.
 He’s honed his craft for delivering important lessons to kids in an entertaining way, and through “Stinky Tales” he can share these messages to children world wide.
 He hopes to become a helpful resource to kids and parents alike and welcomes our questions on childhood issues.
 Doug’s motto: let’s work together to grow good people.

 Here’s the fun part.
 We can help “Stinky Tales” get off the ground.
 To launch the first season, Doug and team have set up an Indiegogo fundraiser.
-The campaign closes soon, on January 16, 2018, but Indiegogo will still accept “in demand” donations after this date.
+The campaign closes soon, on January 16, 2018, but you can still arrange a donation after this date by emailing Doug directly at [email protected].
 Please consider giving what you can (if you’re feeling really generous, you can even get a Producer credit on the series!) and let’s help a local educator create a program that we can all feel good about showing to our kids.